kishanth-a/Guvi-project/Redbus-project/README.md

   * Allow users to filter bus routes based on price, rating, and bus name using Streamlit’s interactive components.

 # Conclusion
 The "Redbus Data Scraping and Filtering with Streamlit Application" project offers a robust and scalable solution for automating the extraction, storage, and analysis of bus route data.
-By leveraging web scraping and visualization technologies, this project enables streamlined travel planning, market analysis, and data-driven decision-making within the transportation industry.
-The Streamlit app further enhances user experience, providing interactive and customizable data exploration tools.
+By leveraging web scraping and OOPs technologies, this project enables streamlined travel planning, market analysis, and data-driven decision-making within the transportation industry.
+The Streamlit app further enhances user experience, providing interactive and user-friendly application.